Linda Lusardi: Other television work

 Lusardi appeared in two series of A Kind of Magic, as assistant to Wayne Dobson on ITV, and a season of Loose Women in 2002.
 She later returned in 2014 to 2015 and made a few guest panellist appearances.
 She regularly presented Wish You Were Here...?, Miss Northern Ireland, chat show It's Bizarre, Film Review and No Smoking on ITV.
 Lusardi took part in the reality show The Games in 2004, ITV daytime programme Have I Been Here Before? and BBC One's Hole in the Wall in 2009.
 She also sells Lusardi My Miracle, a range of skin-care products, on the shopping television channel Ideal World.

 In 1992, she appeared in the "Dead Ringer" observation round of The Krypton Factor and appeared in a special edition of Bullseye presented by Jim Bowen.
 Lusardi appeared on Ant & Dec's Saturday Night Takeaway on ITV and in the Royal Variety Performance, as well as Celebrity Eggheads and Pointless Celebrities on the BBC.
 She also appeared briefly as herself in the BBC sitcom Detectorists.

 Reality TV

 In January 2008, Lusardi joined ITV's Dancing on Ice, finishing in sixth place.
 Her professional skating partner was Daniel Whiston, who temporarily moved into her family home to make training more convenient.
 Lusardi had to catch up with her fellow skaters after falling and breaking a bone in her foot during her first hour on the ice.
 She also won the Channel 4 show Celebrity Come Dine With Me in 2008.
 In the show, she was voted the best dinner host by her fellow contestants Abi Titmuss, Rodney Marsh, Lesley Joseph and Paul Ross.
 Lusardi participated in the 2011 series of Celebrity Masterchef, where she reached the final five.
 In December 2020, she took part in The Real Full Monty on Ice for charity.

 Personal life

+Lusardi has been married to actor Samuel Kane since August 1998 and they share a son and daughter.

+Charity work

 She is a patron of two charities, the Willow Foundation and the Rhys Daniels Trust.